-Friends, Family, The Harrisburg High School class of 2010, we gather here today to celebrate the life and legacy of Ms. Tape.
+Friends, Family, and Harrisburg High School class of 2010, we gather here today to celebrate the life and legacy of Ms. Tape.

-“Everyone this is Ms. Tape.
-Notice how pure she is, but watch what happens to her purity after she gets a little too close to Paul,” Mr. Hufstuff said as he pressed Ms. Tape upon Paul’s arm and pulled her back to reveal a cloudy residue.
-“Not only is Ms. Tape less pure, but, now, she carries around traces of Paul.”
+“Everyone, this is Ms. Tape.
+Notice how pure she is, but watch what happens to her purity after she gets a little too close to Paul,” Mr. Hufstuff leaned toward Paul Lampanelli, who was sitting at the front of the class, pressed Ms. Tape against Paul’s arm, and pulled her back to reveal a cloudy residue and some of Paul’s arm hairs.
+Paul grabbed his arm in pain.